mrdoogees/template-login-page-flexbox-grid/README.md

 # Login page template
-html, css

-Flexbox, grid
+This is an easy template for a login page.

+The web page is adapted to different types of screen (browser, mobile device, tablet)

+Technologies : html, css with Flexbox, grid to layout and positionning elements

-VS Code
+Editor : VS Code

 ## Color combination
 Dark Blue, Turquoise, Beige: Confident and Creative